Kraftbar/linux-essentials/docs/mySetup/newLinuxInstallation/readme.md

 ### 0. install nvidia drivers so no cpu lockup at shutdown
 also, select intel as gpu so power consumption is not degenerate
-and, fiddle around with vertions, since some are bugged (makes for freeze behavior etc.)
+and, fiddle around with versions, since some are bugged (makes for freeze behavior etc.)
 ### 0.1 connect to eduroam
 run script - eduroam-linux-Ntu-N.sh